Sometimes creating an accurate representation of what you see on TV on Sundays isn’t what you’re looking for when you boot up a game of Madden NFL 23.

 To begin your fantasy draft, the first step is to start a save file in Franchise Mode.
 After selecting “Franchise” on the main menu, you’ll select the option “Create New League” which is represented by a plus symbol.

 After creating the new league you’ll want to choose to “Use Active Roster”, be it online or offline.
 This is an important step, as you cannot start a fantasy draft if you choose “Use Real-Life NFL Roster” or “Use Preseason Roster”.

-Once the roster imports, you’ll be able to decide which team you want to play as.
+Once the roster is imported, you’ll be able to decide which team you want to play as.
 This does not impact your roster, as you’ll be drafting your own squad shortly, and doesn’t impact the draft order either.
-This is purely for kits, stadiums and similar aesthetic purposes.
+This is purely for kits, stadiums, and similar aesthetic purposes.

 From there you’ll be able to set your final pre-draft preferences.
 The most important selection is to click on “Starting Point” and choose “Fantasy Draft”.
 Otherwise, you’ll be beginning the franchise mode with the default rosters.